-I thought this movie offered many examples of love.
+I’m not going to spoil the plot but I thought this movie offered many examples of love.
 From the town that chose to honor Lars, to the church members who asked what Jesus would do, to the psychiatrist who understood the pain of loss, and creatively walked with Lars as he took the risk again.

 You might think this sounds like a corny movie, but it is a tender display of people joining to help a wounded soul return to the land of the living.